-As the the hindbrain and midbrain take care of our many subconscious functions, it frees the forebrain for higher level processing.
-In fact, your primary forebrain function is to process perception, memory and data from the senses.
+As the hindbrain and midbrain take care of our many subconscious functions, it frees the forebrain for higher level processing.
+In fact, your primary forebrain function is to process perception, memory, and data from the senses.
 And it’s here that we make sense of everything.

 The core of the forebrain is the cerebrum and cerebral cortex: the brain’s true powerhouses.
 The cerebrum and cerebral cortex are the largest part of the brain.
 A complex web of grey matter that makes up 85% of your brain’s weight.
 And within are housed 86 billion neurons which form what many refer to as the “seat of consciousness.”

 During our lifetimes, our brains change radically.
 When you were just a baby, your brain grew.
-First you had a spinal chord, then a hindbrain.
+First, you had a spinal cord, then a hindbrain.
 Next, your midbrain formed.
 Finally, your forebrain developed.

 This is the same order the brain formed over millions of years of evolution.
-Our brains evolved outwards from the spinal chord.
+Our brains evolved outwards from the spinal cord.

 And this actually leaves us clues on the different functions of each of the part of the brain.